NeuroTech-Leuven/BrainBrowsR/README.md

 ![headset](images/headset.png)

-The stimuli excite the brain in such a way that the EEG signals at the visual cortex will have the same frequency.
-In order to measure this potential, we need an electroencephalogram headset.
+The stimuli excite the brain in such a way that the electroencephalogram (EEG) signals at the visual cortex will have the same frequency.
+In order to measure this potential, we need an EEG headset.
 We tested out various headsets, but decided on the headset produced by [Mentalab](https://mentalab.com).
 It does not require gel, it's easy and quick to put on and is comfortable to wear.
 More details can be found [here](docs/headset.md).

 #### [Data processing](docs/data_processing.md)